mechanicles/ruby-tictactoe/README.md

 Tic Tac Toe in Ruby
 =================
-Object oriented Tic-Tac-Toe game in Ruby language with artificial intelligence.
+Tic-Tac-Toe game in Ruby language with AI.

 ```
 ************************************************************************